 Adrenalin junkies and hardcore hikers take on some of the most unimaginable landscapes, all in hopes of conquering some of nature’s most unforgiving trails.
-Hikers flock to these challenging pathways that seem to defy nature at every turn.
-But one thing is for certain, hiking any one of our top 25 most dangerous hikes in the world without a plan, a great guide and the skills and equipment is a recipe for disaster.
+Hikers flock to these challenging pathways that defy nature at every turn.
+But one thing is for sure: hiking any one of our top 25 most dangerous hikes in the world without a plan, an excellent guide, skills, and equipment is a recipe for disaster.

 25. The Precipice, Acadia National Park, Maine

-Not for the faint of heart, this looped trail begins as a hike but includes non-technical climbing on the way to the top of Champlain Mountain.
+Not for the faint of heart, this looped trail begins as a hike but includes non-technical climbing to the top of Champlain Mountain.
 The three-mile hike starts off with bouldering and quickly turns into open cliff faces with only occasional handholds.
-Hikers are rewarded with stunning 360 views of gorgeous Acadia at the end of the Precipice trail.
+At the end of the Precipice trail, hikers are rewarded with stunning 360-degree views of gorgeous Acadia.

 24. Darien Gap, Panama/Colombia

-Ruthless jungle terrain, steamy temperatures, and poisonous flora and fauna all fill the 60-100 mile area between Panama and Columbia.
+Ruthless jungle terrain, steamy temperatures, poisonous flora, and fauna fill the 60-100 mile area between Panama and Columbia.
 The Pan-American Highway doesn’t run here.
-This area called the Darien Gap, is home to undeveloped tropical jungle hikes.
+This area, called the Darien Gap, is home to undeveloped tropical jungle hikes.
 The pathways through this area are not managed in any way, so hikers come here at their own risk.

 23. Devil’s Path, New York